Jordan Fisher: Theater

 Fisher made his Broadway debut in Hamilton on November 22, 2016, assuming the roles of John Laurens and Philip Hamilton from Anthony Ramos.
 His final performance was on March 5, 2017.
 In 2019, he participated in a workshop of MJ the Musical, playing the role of Michael Jackson.
 On January 28, 2020, he returned to Broadway, taking over the title role of Evan Hansen in the Tony Award-winning musical Dear Evan Hansen.
 He was the first actor of color to take on the role full time and won a Broadway.com Audience Choice Award for his performance.
 His final bow was on February 20, 2022.
 In February 2023, he started performances as Anthony Hope in a Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street.
 He starred opposite Josh Groban as Sweeney Todd, Annaleigh Ashford as Mrs. Nellie Lovett, and Gaten Matarazzo as Tobias Ragg.
 His final performance was on June 18, 2023.
 He was replaced by former Hamilton star, Daniel Yearwood.

 On October 10, 2023, it was announced that Fisher would take over the starring role of Orpheus in the Broadway cast of Hadestown, with his first performance on November 20, 2023.
 He replaced the final original leading cast member remaining, Reeve Carney in the role and received a Broadway.com Audience Choice Award for his portrayal.
 His final performance was on January 12, 2025.
 Throughout his run in the show he starred opposite Solea Pfeiffer, Lola Tung, Isa Briones, and Maia Reficco as his Eurydices.
 In February 2024, he was set to appear in a concert of Children of Eden as Cain and Japheth at David Geffen Hall in Lincoln Center.
 However he was replaced by Donald Webber Jr. Fisher also starred in the New York City Center Encores! production of Urinetown as Bobby Strong, which ran from February 5–16, 2025.
 On April 15, 2025, he began starring as Christian in the Broadway cast of Moulin Rouge! for a limited engagement set through July 20 of the same year, being the first African-American actor to portray the role on Broadway.
 Pfeiffer stars opposite him as Satine.
-On September 21, 2025, he will take part in the 30th anniversary concert of Songs for A New World, composed by Jason Robert Brown, at the Eventim Apollo Haversmith.
+On September 21, 2025, he took part in the 30th anniversary concert of Songs for A New World, composed by Jason Robert Brown, at the Eventim Apollo Haversmith.

+On 6 March 2026, he joined the Off-Broadway revival cast of Little Shop of Horrors as Seymour Krelborn opposite Nikki M. James and Andy Karl.
+His final performance will be on July 19, after which Ethan Slater will take over the role.